 The Solomon Islands has ratified the 'Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW)', the 'International Covenant on Economic, Social and Cultural Rights (CESCR)', the 'International Convention on the Elimination of All Forms of Racial Discrimination (CERD)' and the 'Convention on the Rights of the Child (CRC)'.
-The Solomon Islands has signed but not yet ratified the 'Optional Protocol to the Convention on the Rights of the Child on the involvement of Children in Armed Conflict (CRC-OP-AC), the 'Optional Protocol to the Convention on the Rights of the Child pornography (CRC-OP-SC) and the 'Convention on the Rights of Persons with Disabilities (CRPD)'.
-The government has not yet signed the 'Convention Against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (CAT)' and its Optional Protocol, the 'International Covenant on Civil and Political Rights (CCPR)', the 'International Convention on the Protection of All Persons from Enforced Disappearance (CED)' and 'International Convention on the Protection of Migrant Workers and Members of their Families (CMW)'.
+The Solomon Islands has signed but not yet ratified the 'Optional Protocol to the Convention on the Rights of the Child on the involvement of Children in Armed Conflict (CRC-OP-AC), the 'Optional Protocol to the Convention on the Rights of the Child on the Sale of Children child prostitution and child pornography (CRC-OP-SC) and the 'Convention on the Rights of Persons with Disabilities (CRPD)'.
+The government has not yet signed the 'Convention Against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (CAT)' and its Optional Protocol, the 'International Covenant on Civil and Political Rights (CCPR)', the 'International Convention for the Protection of All Persons from Enforced Disappearance (CED)' and 'International Convention on the Protection of Migrant Workers and Members of their Families (CMW)'.